-In the 60’s and 70’s Tissot redirected their focus to the younger generation, with a specialist collection for teenagers.
-The chic and original designs sparkled a need for new materials, giving birth to fun and colourful models.
-The close collaboration between Tissot and the world of Formula 1 was also strengthened, thanks to their quartz collections, slowly bridging the gap between the popularity of a quartz vs a mechanical movement.
-In 1998 Tissot joined The Swatch Group and has since gone on to create some iconic innovations, like the first timepiece to be made from natural stone -the Tissot RockWatch and the Tissot WoodWatch and Tissot PearlWatch – similarly timepieces made from wood and pearl.
+Like most companies during the cultural revolution in the 1960s and 1970s, Tissot turned their attention to the younger generation with an exclusive collection of watches for teenagers.
+The chic and original designs sparked a need for new materials to add fun and colourful aspects to the watches.
+In 1998 Tissot joined The Swatch Group and had since gone on to create some iconic innovations, such as the first timepiece to be made from natural stone -the Tissot RockWatch and the Tissot WoodWatch and Tissot PearlWatch.

 Tissot and technology have always been partners, and this was never so apparent than with the company’s Tissot-T collection of sportier watches.
 The engineering capabilities of the company overcame technological challenges to equip the Tissot-T watch with a touchscreen in 1999.
 Called the Tissot-T-Touch, it was the world’s first.
 In 2014 the solar-powered Tissot-T-Touch Expert Solar was released to the public.

 Today, Tissot watches are developed from a sophisticated blend of materials.
 The T-Race collection is a broad sporty watch line while the Everytime and Flamingo watches are more delicate looking for a lady’s wrist.
 They still focus on youth combining vibrant colours and cutting-edge technology, but they have not ignored the older customer whose preferred watch is more traditional with simple three-handed dials and day dates.